pbs-assess/juvenile-salmon-index/README.md

 # Juvenile Salmon Fisheries-Independent Index

 Data and code associated with species-specific indices accounting for variability in timing, location, and design of DFO High Seas/Basin Scale Coastal Interactions Surveys surveys.
+Manuscript (**Model-based indices of juvenile Pacific salmon abundance highlight species-specific seasonal distributions and impacts of changes to survey design**) in revision with **Fisheries Research**.

 Scripts:
 1. clean_bcsi.R: data cleaning and figures related to raw data